patilankita79/VidJot/README.md

      ```

  3. **Creating Models**

+      - The application has 2 models
+         - Idea
+         - User

       - Creating a model named Idea.
 This model will consist of **title** which is of type String, **details** which is of type String, **Date** which is of type Date

       - Adding routes for models
          - /ideas
          - /ideas/add

+      - Creating a model named User.
+This model will consist of **name** which is of type String, **email** which is of type String, **Password** which is of type String (Password will be encrypted in later stages using bcrypt) and **Date** which is of type Date

        - Install body-parser (With body parser we can access whatever we have submitted i.e. we get access to form values)
          ```